redmattre/100flows/README.md

 # 100flows

-100flows is a Node.js-based server software that uses Max MSP to handle connections between x/y controllers generated on client web pages and translate the input into OSC messages interpretable by the d&b audiotechnik DS100 hardware system.
+100flows is a Node.js-based server software that uses Max MSP to handle connections between x/y controllers generated on client web pages (reacheable with QR codes) and translate the input into OSC messages interpretable by the d&b audiotechnik DS100 hardware system.
 The control interfaces can be accessed via internet through tunneling systems (such as ngrok) or by setting up a Wi-Fi LAN using a router.

 ## Table of Contents